GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-webhooks-via-persisted-queries/en.md

 - WooCommerce, when an order is added
 - Microsoft Teams, to receive rich text messages and post in public channels

-If we know these, we can extract their data, and do something with it
+We can react to events from external services by adding a webhook that points to some Persisted Query on our website.

-Recipes: design/code the GraphQL queries to react to every know Webhook
+The Persisted Query must interpret the payload, and do something with its data.